CaraMcAvinchey/purrfect-sitters/README.md

 - The fonts were sourced using [Google Fonts](https://fonts.google.com/).
 - The icons for the favicon, footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/).
 - The favicon image was converted using [Favicon.io](https://favicon.io/).
+- The ERD was created with [draw.io](https://www.drawio.com/).

 ## ACKNOWLEDGEMENTS
-- Thank you to my mentor for continuous helpful feedback and support throughout the project.
+- Thank you to my mentor Malia for continuous helpful feedback and support throughout the project.
-- The tutors at Code Institute for their patience and support.
+- I greatly appreciate the tutors at Code Institute for their patience and support.
 - The Code Institute Slack community for tips and guidance.

 [Back to the beginning](#table-of-contents)